Updated Jan 17, 2019Chatelaine

 - To bake, place rack in bottom third of oven.
 Preheat to 500F (260C).
 Oil a pizza pan or large baking sheet or sprinkle it with cornmeal.
 Stretch, press or roll out dough on counter or piece of parchment.
 Slide dough or parchment onto pan.
 Pull out paper.
 Add toppings.
 Bake until bottom of dough is golden, 10 to 15 min.

-French: Lightly brush dough with olive oil.
+French: Lightly brush homemade pizza dough with olive oil.
 Arrange thin slices of pear overtop.
 Scatter with chunks of blue, goat or feta cheese.
 After baking, add baby spinach.